pawrequest/gurupod/src/gurupod/data/smth.md

 Oh, and Chris and Matt talk about Lex Fridman and that damn booklist in the introduction, and introduce a new segment the 'Weekly Wisdom of Mikhaila' at the end.

 Enjoy!

-Coffeezilla feed on YouTube

-Coffeezilla's Investigating Logan Paul's CryptoZoo series

-Logan Paul's attempts to address and redress

-CoffeeZilla on The Lex Fridman Podcast

-MIchaela's Q&A to end 2022

-Lex being sad about people dunking on his reading list

-Nassim Taleb on Lex

-Nathan J Robinson: The Guy Who Just Loves Everyone

 ***Show Links:***